aarmono/crypto_transceiver_instructions/README.md

 1. Connect a keyboard and display to the Raspberry Pi
 1. Select "Load Keys"
 1. Navigate to "Configuration Options" -> "Deploy Images" -> "Keys Only"
-1. Follow the on-screen prompts
+1. Follow the on-screen prompts.
+This will format your SD Card or USB Drive with an image containing the keys.

 ## First Time Boot ##